catherinebshaw/Build-My-Readme/README.md

 ## Description

-Build My README generates a pre-formatted README markdown file from answers to a series of prompted questions delivered through node.js.
+Build My Readme generates a pre-formatted README markdown file from the answers that users provide to a series of prompted questions delivered through node.js.

 ## Installation